Why Do Mice Come In The House During Summer?

 3. Using The Best Bait For Traps

 Use the food that mice have been eating as bait, or approved favorites for mice such as peanut butter, oatmeal, chocolate, hazelnut spread, or dried fruit.
-Tie the bait onto the trigger using dental floss or fishing line to ensure that mice don’t make off with the food.
+Tie the bait onto the trigger using dental floss or a fishing line to ensure that mice don’t make off with the food.

-Alternatively, secure the bait food with a hot glue gun and ensure to replace it with fresh lure every two days.
+Alternatively, secure the bait food with a hot glue gun and ensure to replace it with a fresh lure every two days.
 You can also use nesting materials such as feathers or cotton balls if food isn’t working.

 4. Placing Mouse Traps Properly

-Traps need be placed perpendicular to the walls and ensure that the trigger section faces the baseboard.
+Traps need to be placed perpendicular to the walls and ensure that the trigger section faces the baseboard.
 Since mice scurry along the walls, they will run directly to the bait instead of running over the trap and triggering it from the wrong direction.

 Place the traps where there are signs of mice or wherever you see these creatures since they don’t travel more than ten to twenty feet from their nesting areas or food sources.
 Check for droppings or rubbings on walls and baseboards to know where they pass.